 - 1) Hunting Muzzleloader Challenge: Participants will shoot the muzzleloader course in a natural setting.
-The course is designed to simulate shooting situations encountered while hunting.
-The participants will also be required to take a 15-question exam.
-The Muzzleloader Exam will be taken in conjunction with the Hunter Responsibility Exam. - 2) The Hunting Muzzleloader Challenge will be conducted with participants shooting at NRA-approved action or NRA Life-Size Paper targets varying in distance, with scoring areas determined by type of target(s) used.
+The course is designed to simulate shooting situations encountered while hunting. - 2) The Hunting Muzzleloader Challenge will be conducted with participants shooting at NRA-approved action or NRA Life-Size Paper targets varying in distance, with scoring areas determined by type of target(s) used.
 Participants will shoot from three positions.
-A participant will be allowed fifteen minutes per position with the complete course to be fired in 45 minutes.
+A participant will be allowed fifteen minutes per position.
 This time period does not include breaks between shooting position (short, medium and long range.)
-Time will be at the discretion of the Event Director.
-The Hunting Muzzleloader Challenge will also include a written test (see 4.
-Scoring portion of this event section). - a.
-Position one (1) (short range) may have a distance of 35 yards or less.
-Participants will shoot from a standing position with no props permitted at these distances or position. - b.
-Position two (2) (medium range) may have a shooting distance of 50 yards or less.
-Participants may use any shooting position (excluding prone). - c.
-Position three (3) (long range) may have a shooting distance of 75 yards or less.
-Participants may utilize any shooting position and available props.
-Props to be utilized will be at the discretion of the Event Director. - 3) Achievement Levels There are four achievement levels in the Hunting Muzzleloader Challenge.
-They are as follows: - a.
-Hunting Muzzleloader Achiever - b.
-Hunting Muzzleloader Sharpshooter
+Time will be at the discretion of the Event Director. - a) Position one (1) (short range) may have a distance of 35 yards or less.
+Participant will shoot at targets from pre-determined positions either with or without props, event director will determine position and if props will be used. - b) Position two (2) (medium range) may have a shooting distance of 50 yards or less.
+Participant will shoot at targets from pre-determined positions either with or without props, Event Director will determine position and if props will be used. - c) Position three (3) (long range) may have a shooting distance of 75 yards or less.
+Participant will shoot at targets from pre-determined positions either with or without props, event director will determine position and if props will be used. - 3) Scoring Participants will shoot a total of at least 15 shots and no more than 20 shots with a total possible score of 300 points for the Muzzle Loader event.
+Number of shots and stations will be determined by the Event Director.